-Home improvement sometimes seems like a mammoth task involving months of disturbance, lots of dustsheets and spiraling budgets.
+Home improvement sometimes seems like a mammoth task involving months of disturbance, lots of dustsheets and spiralling budgets.
 However, it doesn’t have to be this way as there are lots of home improvements that are simple to do.
 If you want to give your interiors a lift without committing to months of disruption then here are a few cheap home improvements ideas that you can do in a day.

 Paint a room

-Paint is probably the cheapest way to make a home improvement that will have significant impact on your interiors – it’s simple to get hold of and relatively easy to do a great job without much experience.
-If you’re fed up of minimalism then opt for a bold summer shade such as juicy orange or a pastel yellow and if you want to make a serious statement then try a petrol blue or sea green.
+Paint is probably the cheapest way to make a home improvement that will have a significant impact on your interiors – it’s simple to get hold of and relatively easy to do a great job without much experience.
+If you’re fed up with minimalism then opt for a bold summer shade such as juicy orange or a pastel yellow and if you want to make a serious statement then try a petrol blue or sea green.
 If you don’t fancy painting an entire room then start with one wall – the ‘accent wall’ is a bona fide interiors trend where one wall in a room is colourful while the rest are a contrasting neutral.

 Make the most of your hallway

 If the entrance to your home is currently just a dumping ground, take a day to turn it into something much more functional and attractive.
-Cheap shelving can provide accessible storage for keys, a mirror, make up and a phone charger while attaching hooks to the wall provides somewhere to hang coats, bags, hats and dog leashes, getting everything up off the floor.
-You could add a mirror to your hallways – for that last minute check before leaving the house – or make a shoe rack to make sure the outdoors doesn’t come indoors.
+Cheap shelving can provide accessible storage for keys, a mirror, makeup and a phone charger while attaching hooks to the wall provides somewhere to hang coats, bags, hats and dog leashes, getting everything up off the floor.
+You could add a mirror to your hallways – for that last-minute check before leaving the house – or make a shoe rack to make sure the outdoors doesn’t come indoors.
 If you want to create an impressive entryway then consider a new carpet or statement wallpaper – as this part of the house is so small it’s a quick project to do and won’t cost much in terms of materials.

 Paint your front door

-You see your front door every day and if it’s in a pretty poor state of repair this can really bring your down but painting it in a nice bright new shade will give you a lift every time you walk through it.
+You see your front door every day and if it’s in a pretty poor state of repair this can really bring you down but painting it in a nice bright new shade will give you a lift every time you walk through it.
 Choose a colour that suits the rest of the house’s exterior or opt for something completely different and go for a wild shade such as orange or green instead.